truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 -----------------------------------------------------------------------------------------------------------------

 In the SERVICES can be found multiple help functions and support methods along with various providers av data of all sorts.
+If one want to use a service in a Webble the name of the service must be included at the top of the controller function declaration (e.g. Enum or wwConst etc.).
 The ones that could be of interest for a Webble-template developer, except the ones he/she would create themselves inside the template are the following:

-//ADD SOCKET EMIT
-// ADD BROWSER DETECT   BrowserDetect.browser //.version //.OS //.device

     //Available Platform states
     Enum.availablePlatformPotentials